Suryansh0910/Suryansh_MAD_Project/idea.md

-# AI-Powered Customer Communication Service (MERN + Calls & Messages)
+# Football Info App (React Native + Football APIs)

-**1. Name & Roll Number:**
+## 1. Name & Roll Number
-*Suryansh Gupta – 2024-B-08102006B*
+**Suryansh Gupta – 2024-B-08102006B**

 ---

 ## 2. Problem Statement
-Many small and medium businesses struggle to provide consistent customer service because phone calls and follow-up messages are manual, time-consuming, and expensive.
-This leads to slow responses, missed opportunities, and poor customer experience.
-**Goal:** Automate customer communication (calls + messages) with AI-generated content at very low cost.
+Football fans often struggle to find a single platform that offers clean, fast, and real-time updates on football matches, league standings, and fixtures.
+Existing platforms are either bloated with ads, too complex, or not tailored to the user's favorite teams and leagues.

+**Goal:**
+Build a simple, responsive mobile app that provides real-time football match updates, fixtures, results, and league standings using football data APIs.

 ---

 ## 3. Proposed Solution / Idea
-Build a **MERN** web service that lets businesses:
-- Generate personalized **AI-written** messages (WhatsApp/SMS/email).
-- Trigger **automated voice calls** with natural speech.
+Develop a mobile application using React Native that:

+- Displays live match scores and current game status.
+- Shows upcoming fixtures and past results.
+- Provides league tables, team info, and top scorers.
+- Allows users to select their favorite teams/leagues to customize their feed.

 ---

 ## 4. Key Features

-- **AI message generation** (personalized tone & language).
-- **Bulk campaigns**.
-- **Multi-channel** (SMS/WhatsApp/voice; extensible to email).
+- Real-time live scores for ongoing matches.
+- League-wise fixture and results view.
+- Team-wise and player-wise statistics.
+- Follow favorite teams and receive match reminders.
+- Clean and intuitive mobile UI (dark/light mode).

 ---

 ## 5. Target Users / Audience

-- MSMEs, D2C brands, clinics/salons, service providers, and startups that need affordable, consistent customer communication.
+- Casual and dedicated football fans.
+- Fantasy league players.
+- Students or working professionals who want quick updates.
+- People who prefer light and ad-free football score apps.

 ---

 ## 6. Technology Stack

-- **Frontend:** React Native (Vite)
+- **Frontend:** React Native (Expo or CLI)
-- **Backend:** Node.js, Express.js
+- **Backend:** Node.js + Express.js
-- **Database:** MongoDB (Mongoose)
-- **Telephony/Messaging API:** Twilio or Vonage
+- **Football Data API:** API-Football, rapid-api , or SportMonks
-- **AI Text Generation:** Any LLM provider (e.g., OpenAI/Google/Anthropic) via REST API
-- **Auth & Security:** JWT, bcrypt, dotenv, CORS, rate limiting

 ---

 ## 7. Expected Outcome

-A production-ready MVP where a business user can:
+A mobile app where users can:

+- Check live scores, upcoming matches, and league standings.
+- Follow their favorite teams and receive custom feeds.
+- Get notified before important matches.
-- Upload contacts, craft a template, and run a campaign.
+- Use a smooth, fast, and ad-free interface.
-- Automatically send **AI-personalized SMS/WhatsApp** and place **TTS voice calls**.
-- See real-time delivery/call status and basic analytics.
-This reduces manual workload and improves response speed/CSAT **while cutting costs**.

----
+This will make it easier for football fans to stay updated with minimal effort and no distractions.